opencv/opencv/platforms/nuget/README.md

 - [Reference](https://docs.microsoft.com/en-us/nuget/nuget-org/publish-a-package)
 - In command prompt, `nuget setApiKey <your_API_key>` to set the API key
 - `nuget push opencv-cpp.nupkg -Source https://api.nuget.org/v3/index.json` to push package to nuget.org
+## (Automated) Package creation and pushing

+TODO: Create a .bat file to automate the manual process documented above (i.e. CI will only have to run this one .bat file.)